 A review of the Swimming Pools Act was finalised in 2012.
 This review included amendments designed to improve the safety of children under the age of 5 around private or backyard pools.
 The amendments to the Swimming Pools and Tenancy Acts introduced the following requirements for pool owners:

-- From October 2013 all pools must be identified on the NSW Swimming Pool Register
+- Since October 2013 all pools must be identified on the NSW Swimming Pool Register

-- From 29 April 2016 all pools must have a Compliance Certificate or Occupation Certificate or Non-Compliance Certificate before the sale or lease of the property.
+- Since 29 April 2016 all pools must have a Compliance Certificate or Occupation Certificate or Non-Compliance Certificate before the sale or lease of the property.